ManethKulatunge/SWE-starterpack/README.md

 ###### Coming up with an idea for a personal project

 I'm sure the question pops up.
 Why are personal projects important?

 I'm glad you asked.
-If you look at the resumes of every New Grad Software Engineer and/or Intern that came out of college you will see a big and loud **Projects** section
+If you look at the resumes of every New Grad Software Engineer and/or Intern that came out of college you will see a big and loud **Projects** section and the reason is because it demonstrates interest outside classwork and that's what helps you differentiate yourself from the rest of the applicants that apply for SWE roles.

+In your first year or so I would recommend spending less time on the idea phase especially if ideas come slower to you.
+It can be simpler, more digestable projects.
+My first project was on a very fundamental level just outputting hardcoded captions for pictures.
+I made it look fancy with the technical theatrics but that's essentially what it was on the angle of ideas.
+It's obviously important to have better ideas down the line to stand out even further but I have seen a lot of people get caught up in cycles of perfectionism so I think it's more important to get a project under your belt.

+As Gayle McDowell (who I will introduce you to later) said
+> It doesn't matter too much what it is.
+The important thing is that you're coding.
+Not only will this develop your technical skills and practical experience, your initiative will impress companies.
+> the present is our past.